Chicken and Rice for Dogs 101

 The key to preparing your dog rice and chicken is simplicity.
 But don’t let the limited ingredients fool you.
 There are important guidelines pet parents should keep in mind to get the best outcome for their dog’s health issues.

 Breast is best.
-Boneless, skinless chicken breasts are the best protein choice for dogs with upset stomachs.
-While dark meat contains more nutrients, it’s also higher in fats, which can make it difficult to digest.
+Bones pose a choking hazard.
+So, boneless chicken breasts are the best protein choice for dogs with upset stomachs.
+While dark meat and chicken thighs contain more nutrients, it’s also higher in fats, which may make it difficult to digest.
+Stick with lean protein.

 Not all rice is created equal.
 If you’re tempted to swap brown rice for white, think again.
 Brown rice is a whole grain that contains more fiber, making it harder on your dog’s digestive tract.
 Experts advise pet parents to stick with long-grain white rice to soothe a pet’s stomach upset.